CODER-AsHuToSh/UnderGraduate_Project/README.md

-# Exploratory_project
+# UnderGraduate_project
-This is the code for exploratory project for UG programme at IIT Varanasi.
+This is the code for UnderGraduate project for B-Tech programme at IIT Varanasi.
-This project focuses on a drowsy detection Deep learning Model for prevention of road accidents because of this issue.